SmashinFries/CivitAI-RN/README.md

 # CivitAI React Native
 A silly little app that uses the CivitAI API.
 You could literally just install the civitai site as an app 🤷‍♂️.
-If you really really want a native app for browsing CivitAI, then look no further.
+If you really really don't want the PWA app, then look no further.

 ## To-do
 - [ ] Name change ~~and new icon~~